Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 ![Select management adapters in the Create Cluster wizard](/media/wac_singlemgmt.png)

 3. Windows Admin Center will then apply the configuration to your NIC.
 When complete and successful, click **Next**
 4. On the **Define networks** page, this is where you can define the specific networks, separate subnets, and optionally apply VLANs.
-In the **nested environment**, we now have 3 NICs remaining.
+In this **nested environment**, we now have 3 NICs remaining.
 Configure your remaining NICs as follows, by clicking on a field in the table and entering the appropriate information.

 **NOTE** - we have a simple flat network in this configuration, so you can pick any of the NICs on a host to assign as VMs, Storage 1 and Storage 2.